Cart

 Trigger Point Deep Release

-This technique outperforms kneading or tapping by delivering focused, sustained pressure to specific points—effectively deactivating muscle knots.
+This technique outperforms kneading or tapping by delivering focused, sustained pressure to specific pressure points—effectively deactivating muscle knots.

 How to do it: